RMeli/gnina-torch/docs/source/GNINA.rst

 GNINA_ Models
 =============

-Thanks to `Andrew McNutt`_, who converted the original Caffe_ models to PyTorch_, all GNINA_ models are available in gninatorch_.
+Thanks to `Andrew McNutt`_, who converted the weights of the original Caffe_ models to PyTorch_, all GNINA_ models are available in gninatorch_.

 You can find more information about the Caffe_ implementation at `gnina/models`_.

 Loading GNINA_ Models
 ---------------------

-The pre-trained models can be easily loaded as follows:
+The pre-trained models can be loaded as follows:

 .. code-block:: python